 Maharadia Lawana: Ramayana’s Philippine influence

 The famous Filipino ‘Singkil’ dance, rooted in the Ramayana, is a cherished folk dance of the Maranao people of Lake Lanao.
 The Hindu religion reached the Philippines from the Majapahit Empire between the 17th and 19th centuries.
-During this time, the Ramayana integrated into the Philippines’ folk literary tradition.
+During this time, the epic integrated into the Philippines’ folk literary tradition.

 In the Maranao tribe, the Ramayana takes on a unique form known as ‘Maharadia Lawana,’ narrating the tale of an immortal ‘monkey-king’.
 This local dance style encapsulates the Ramayana’s story, although certain elements are adapted or omitted.
 Notably, details about Lawana’s (Ravana’s) birth, death, and his motivation for kidnapping Sita are excluded.
 The fate of Lawana after combat remains ambiguous.
 In this version, Vibhishana’s character is absent, and Hanuman and Lava-Kusa merge into a single character, Lakhsamana.